 Undergraduate mathematics majors must consult with their advisor each semester to be cleared for registration.
 Courses taken to fulfill elective requirements in the major and minor must have prior advisor approval.
 Students should contact Natalie Howe in the Department of Mathematics advising office in Bayramian Hall (BH) 402 for undergraduate advisement.

-Students seeking information and advisement on graduate programs should contact the graduate coordinator, Dr. Terry Fuller.
+Students seeking information and advisement on graduate programs should contact Alberto Candel (graduate coordinator).

 Math majors tend to be highly satisfied with employment after college.
 They are generally well compensated, and the work is usually strongly related to mathematics.
 The best five jobs listed in a recent Jobs Rated Almanac include software engineer, actuary, computer systems analyst, computer programmer and mathematician—each of which requires a very strong background in mathematics.
 In fact, almost every one of the top 50 jobs involves a significant amount of mathematical reasoning and knowledge.